 Location Of The Company

 Last but not least: financial gain.
-There are several commercial reasons to interact with a certain RMS; straight-forward aspects like fees charged by HAs, the market size of the RMS and are there key opinion leaders available?
+There are several commercial reasons to interact with a certain RMS; straight-forward aspects like fees charged by Health Authorities, the market size of the Reference Member State and are there key opinion leaders available?

 Some practicalities to keep in mind: